grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ```
 A [midi_hander](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/midi/midi.h#L261) subclass implements actual decoding.
 Several concrete implementations based on native API have been written and can be found in the [faust/midi](https://github.com/grame-cncm/faust/tree/master-dev/architecture/faust/midi) folder.

 **TODO: Schéma de la hiéarchie MIDI.**

 Depending on the used native MIDI API, event time-stamps are either expressed in absolute time or in frames.
 They are converted to offsets expressed in samples relative to the beginning of the audio buffer.

-Connected with the `MidiUI` class, sub-class of `UI`, they allow a given DSP to be controlled with incoming MIDI messages or possibly send MIDI messages when its internal control state changes.
+Connected with the `MidiUI` class, subclass of `UI`, they allow a given DSP to be controlled with incoming MIDI messages or possibly send MIDI messages when its internal control state changes.

 In the following piece of code, a `MidiUI` object is created and connected to a `rt_midi` MIDI message handler, then given as parameter to the standard `buildUserInterface` to control the DSP parameters: